BEST PLACES, LANDMARKS & BUILDINGS

 The Golden Gate Bridge, which opened in 1937 is a modern marvel that many people said couldn’t be built.
-Its construction experienced problems with rocks, tides, fog and wind.
+Its construction experienced problems with rocks, tides, fog, and wind.
 It spans 1.7 miles from the Marin headlands to the city of San Francisco.

 This beautiful orange colored bridge is one of the top San Francisco points of interest.
 As a matter of fact, it is the city’s most iconic landmark.
 It accommodates bicycle, pedestrian and automobile traffic.

 The Transamerica Pyramid, which was completed in 1972 is 853 feet tall.
 It is the tallest building of the San Francisco skyline.
-The building’s architect, William L. Pereira says that the Transamerica Pyramid is the perfect shape for a skyscraper because it lets more air and light get down to the streets blow.
+The building’s architect, William L. Pereira says that the Transamerica Pyramid is the perfect shape for a skyscraper because it lets more air and light get down to the streets below.

 Alamo Square is a park and square in a residential section of San Francisco.
 It is the home to the famous Painted Ladies row of Victorian houses, which are on Steiner Street.
 These houses have graced many San Francisco postcards because of their architectural design and beauty.
 In addition to these homes, there are neighboring Victorian homes in the park as well.

 The park has other amenities as well.
-It has a tennis court and playground that is frequented by locals and tourists alike.
-When the weather is clear, you can see the tops of the Golden Gate Bridge, Bay Bridge and Transamerica Pyramid from Alamo Park.
+It has a tennis court and a playground that is frequented by locals and tourists alike.
+When the weather is clear, you can see the tops of the Golden Gate Bridge, Bay Bridge and the Transamerica Pyramid from Alamo Park.

 The Cable Car Museum

 This museum is located on Nob Hill, and it is above the large engines and wheels that pull the cables for San Francisco’s trams.
-It also has 3 antique cars from the 1870s, historical displays, photos and a gift shop.
+It also has 3 antique cars from the 1870s, historical displays, photos, and a gift shop.